Skip to content

 • Evaluation of AAV vectors transduction efficiency in iPSC-derived retinal organoids or RPE cells

-• Determination of AAV vector cell tropism and transduction of photoreceptor-like cells in retinal organoids
+• Analysis of AAV vector cell tropism and transduction of photoreceptor-like cells in retinal organoids and RPE

 Localization and distribution of Müller glia cells (CRALBP, red) in retinal organoids.
 Nuclear DAPI staining (blue).